kaby76/AntlrVSIX/README.md

 from a web browser, then executing the .vsix file from a Windows Explorer.
 * Download and install the extension within Visual Studio 2019 via "Extensions | Manage Extensions", search for Antlrvsix, and "install".
 * Build a copy of the .vsix from the sources and install.
-NB: I sometimes check in non-compilable code into the repository.
+NB: I sometimes check in code into the repository that does not compile.
 This is because I am making huge changes the the code.
 Grab the source for a released version to be safe.

 # Documentation